Trimeniaceae

-Trimeniaceae is a family of flowering plants recognized by most taxonomists, at least for the past several decades.
+Trimeniaceae is a monotypic family of flowering plants recognized by most taxonomists, at least for the past several decades.

 It is a small family of one genus, Trimenia, with eight known species (Christenhusz & Byng 2016) of woody plants, bearing essential oils.
 The family is subtropical to tropical and found in Southeast Asia, eastern Australia and on several Pacific Islands.

 Taxonomy

 APG IV

 The APG IV system, of 2016, recognizes this family and places it in order Austrobaileyales, an order which is accepted as being among the most basal lineages in the clade angiosperms.

 APG III

 The APG III system, of 2009, also recognizes such a family and places it in order Austrobaileyales, an order which is accepted as being among the most basal lineages in the clade angiosperms.

 APG II

 The APG II system, of 2003, also recognizes such a family and places it in order Austrobaileyales, an order which is accepted as being among the most basal lineages in the clade angiosperms.